PraxidesNandi/Hospital_Dashboard/README.md

 Patient Race
 Wait Time
 Department Referral
+<a href = "https://github.com/PraxidesNandi/Hospital_Dashboard/blob/master/icons/Dashboard%203.png"> Dashboard 3 </a>

 ##  Dashboard 4: Consolidated View
 Objective: Summarize the findings from all dashboards to provide clear and actionable insights for stakeholders.
 Charts to Develop:
 Descriptive analysis of each metric and visualization, including patterns, anomalies, and actionable recommendations to optimize emergency room operations and patient care
+<a href = "https://github.com/PraxidesNandi/Hospital_Dashboard/blob/master/icons/Dashboard%204.png"> Dashboard 4 </a>